Overnightt/Bruteforcer/README.md

 ## Goal

-The objective is to build a simple tool capable of brute-forcing passwords, and eventually extend it to support hashed passwords.
+The objective is to build a simple tool capable of brute-forcing passwords that the user enters as a parameter of the function.

 ## Current Features

 - Prompts the user to enter a password.
 - Runs a function that attempts to recover the password using brute-force.

-## Next Steps
+## Weaknesses

-- Add support for hashed passwords.
+- Ineficient.
+- High memory usage